rozek/notes-on-modular-things/README.md

 **Usage**:

 Assuming, that your (paired) "thing" is called `Thing`, the following code can be used to set the state of a given digital output (the example uses the output to drive a LED.
-The resistor R should therefore depend on the type of LED you plan to use - and keep in mind that the output voltage of a digital pin is 3.3V):
+The value of resistor R therefore depends on the type of LED you plan to use - and keep in mind that the output voltage of a digital pin is 3.3V):

 ![Wiring example for a digital output](assets/DigitalOutput.png)